You can choose between three great companies, but your decision may come down to where you live.

 Verizon 5G home internet plans and pricing

-Verizon’s fixed 5G service is a one-size-fits-all sort of affair.
-But there are a couple of price tiers for its single plan, depending on whether you’re an existing Verizon customer or not.
+Verizon’s fixed wireless 5G service is a one-size-fits-all sort of affair.
+But there are a couple of price tiers for its single plan, depending on whether you’re an existing Verizon mobile customer.

-The plan that Verizon offers comes with unlimited data at amazing speeds (more on that in a minute).
+All plans that Verizon offers come with unlimited data at impressive speeds (more on that in a minute).
 It will cost you $25 a month for the 5G Home plan and $35 a month for the 5G Home Plus plan if you already have a Verizon mobile plan.
 Otherwise, you'll be able to purchase Verizon's $50 a month 5G Home Internet plan or $70 a month 5G Home Internet Plus plan.

 Even if you’re not bundling your wireless phone service, Verizon’s price tag isn’t unreasonable for the service it’s offering.
 It’s on par—in both performance and price—with the fastest ISPs in the industry.